 In second place was Queen Ifrica, also known as Fyah Muma out of Tony Rebel’s Flames Production camp.
 Queen is more than just a good entertainer.
 In her hit song Daddy she tackles the issues of child molestation in the household.
 Her music is a true inspiration especially to all women and is filled with reality and very timely, conscious messages.

 Next we introduce to the world Etana.
-Etana, which means ‘strong one,’ rejected the words and image of the sexy dancehall genre in favor of visible lifestyle defined by Rastafari.
+Etana, which means ‘strong one,’ rejected the words and image of the sexy dancehall genre in favor of a visible lifestyle defined by Rastafari.
 She has by all evidence, been vindicated in her choices.
 Etana’s debut single, Wrong Address, struck a resounding chord and is still getting major radio play, while Roots, her next release is climbing similarly.

 Also weighing in was the young Jamaican idol and Universal Motown recording artist Tami Chynn.
 A pop princess who emerged from one of the grittiest, male dominated music scenes, Jamaica’s dancehall.
 “My influences are very eclectic.
 If you browsed my iPod you’d get confused, but it all works really,” says Tami.
 Her new single Frozen featuring Akon is the title track of her new album in stores now.